andykee/lentil/docs/user_guide/wavefront_error.rst

 Sensitivity Matrices
 ====================
 The effects of optical element rigid body perturbations and surface figure errors in the exit pupil of an optical system are commonly captured using linear sensitivity matrices.
 These linearized models can be used in place of a full ray-tracing model for representing small perturbations and errors.
 In general, a linear wavefront error model has the form:

 .. math::

-    \mathbf{w} = \mathbf{S}\Delta\mathbf{x}
+    \mathbf{\theta} = \mathbf{S}\Delta\mathbf{x}

-where :math:`\textbf{w}` is the wavefront error map, :math:`S` is the sensitivity matrix, and :math:`\Delta\mathbf{x}` is a vector of perturbations relative to the system state about which linearization occurred.
+where :math:`\mathbf{\theta}` is the wavefront error map, :math:`S` is the sensitivity matrix, and :math:`\Delta\mathbf{x}` is a vector of perturbations relative to the system state about which linearization occurred.

 The :math:`\mathbf{S}` matrix will have either two or three dimensions.
 For a three- dimensional sensitivity matrix, the wavefront error map is computed by multiplying :math:`\mathbf{S}`  by the :math:`\Delta\mathbf{x}` vector and summing along the first
 dimension:

 .. code-block:: pycon

-    >>> w = np.einsum('ijk,i->jk', S, dx)
+    >>> theta = np.einsum('ijk,i->jk', S, dx)

 For a two-dimensional sensitivity matrix, each mode is assumed to have been unraveled into a vector.
 The wavefront error is computed by taking the dot product of :math:`\mathbf{S}` and :math:`\Delta\mathbf{x}` and reshaping the resulting vector into a two-dimensional error map.
 For a sensitivity matrix representing a 256 x 256 pixel wavefront map:

 .. code-block:: pycon

-    >>> w = np.dot(S, dx)
+    >>> theta = np.dot(S, dx)
-    >>> w.reshape((256,256))
+    >>> theta.reshape((256,256))

 ..
 Chromatic Aberrations
 .. =====================
 ..
 Chromatic aberrations are wavelength-dependent errors cause by dispersion.
 These
 .. aberrations can be further classified as either transverse or longitudinal.
 Transverse
 .. chromatic aberration causes a wavelength-dependent focus shift and can be implemented
 .. by customizing :class:`~lentil.DispersivePhase`'s :func:`~lentil.DispersivePhase.multiply`
 .. method.
 For example, if an
 .. optical system produces best focus at 550 nm and each nm of wavelength change causes 1 nm
 .. of focus error, we represent the wavelength-dependent focus by: